crgwbr/flakeyjs/docs/models.md

                             #  - Milk
                             #  - Eggs"

-That code lets us non-destructively look at a model instance's past, but what if we want to completely destroy the model current state and rollback to the last version?
+That code lets us non-destructively look at a model instance's past without altering the actual model.
+What if we want to completely destroy the model current state and rollback to the last version?
 That's even easier:

     # Destroy the latest version
-    grocerys.pop_version()
-    groceries.write()
+    # rollback() can accept an integer (rollback N versions) or a
+    # version_id (rollback to that version)
+    grocerys.rollback(1)

 This snippet pops the latest version from the array and writes it to the enabled storage backends.
-Note that we call write() here instead of save().
-That is because save() is designed to create a *new* version by running a diff on the model fields.
-Since we don't want to do that here, we call the lower level write() method to directly write the version history to the backends.
+Please note: Calling rollback() is *not* reversible.
+It is destructive to any of the versions its deleting, and therefore potentially very dangerous.
+Please take care when using it.